ShaneBeee/SkBoard/README.md

 # SkBoard

+**IMPORTANT**
+SkBoard is now deprecated.
+It has been merged into my new addon [**SkBee**](https://github.com/ShaneBeee/SkBee).
+This plugin will no longer recieve updates or support.
+Please upgrade to SkBee.
+.
+.
+.
+.
+.

 **SkBoard** is a simple, non-flickering scoreboard.
 It's the easiest Skript scoreboard addon you will EVER use!
 I mean it.
 NO.... seriously!